Plants-X-Tech/BabyBelt-Pro-V2-Beta/Physical_Build_Guide.md

 <img src="https://github.com/user-attachments/assets/2689e484-922c-4ec5-a81e-77556d32ac77" width="400"/>

 ### Print Belt
-The end of the road!
+> The end of the road!
+I mean technically its a loop so there is no end

 Now that all the insides are done we can do final assembly of the belt.
 This is straightfoward, but can be a bit tricky to make everything fit right.
 If things aren't fitting right or moving smoothly DO NOT force anything, try sanding at any pain points and try again.